Skip to main content

 Hive job example

-For Standard (Single) and High Availability (HA) types, only the resource manager and namenode values differ in the workflow, and the rest are the same.
+In Standard (Single) and High Availability (HA) configurations, only the resource manager and name node values differ in the workflow.

 workflow.xml